In the News

 Protect Yourself against Phishing

 Phishing usually comes in the form of fraudulent emails that appear to come from legitimate sources.
-These ask customers to verify personal information or link to counterfeit websites that appear real.
+These ask customers/members to verify personal information or link to counterfeit websites that appear real.

 Watch for e-mails that: